Get Vivid Drums Using Harmonic Saturation

 Group the Drums

-As we can hear from the audio example, the drum section sounds ok, but it could sound a bit more fat and have some accent on the mid frequencies.
+As we can hear from the audio example, the drum section sounds okay, but it could sound a bit more fat and have some accent on the mid frequencies.
 We will start by grouping the Percussions and Hi-Hats channels for easier control.

 SPL Twin Tube

 The TwinTube module is the first combination of two essential tube effects in a single processor, that is, saturation effects along with harmonics processing.
-Both stages work separately from each other and are based on individual processing stages.
-The effects can, therefore, not only be applied both individually or separately but also in common.
+Both stages work separately and are based on individual processing stages.
+The results can, therefore, be applied not only individually or separately but also in common.
 In the original analog design, the saturation effects are generated through the tube being pushed to and beyond its normal operating limits.
-In contrast to semiconductors, a tube thus pushed to such levels does not clip from a certain level, approaching more gradually its level limits and thereby producing its typical tonal result, which in audio signal processing can have such often profitable aural effects.

 The Interface